 Admission to the museum costs CHF 7 for adults.
-If you would like to visit the castle in the nearby old town of Gruyères afterwards, there is a combined ticket for 15.- CHF.
-The complete price list can be found on the website of la Maison du Gruyère
+If you would like to visit the castle in the nearby old town of Gruyères afterwards, there is a combined ticket for 15.- CHF

 If you come by car, la Maison du Gruyère is very accessible, as it is not far from the A12 freeway between Bern and Lake Geneva

-It's no secret, however, that Appenzeller, being a rather strong cheese, is not for the faint-hearted.
-Although the range includes all gradations between Mild and Extra, there is no "mild" Appenzeller in my opinion
+However, it is no secret that Appenzeller, as a rather strong cheese, is not for the faint-hearted.
+Although the range includes all gradations between mild and extra, there is no "mild" Appenzeller in my opinion

 So get ready for a racy and spicy cheese that gives itself away pretty quickly by its strong smell when you open the cheese jar.

 In this Appenzell show dairy, everything revolves around "the spiciest secret in Switzerland".
-In the show area, you will learn everything that is not a secret
+In the show area you will learn everything that is not secret